Bridging Perception and Planning: Towards End-to-End Planning for Signal Temporal Logic Tasks: E2E Structural Moe Model

 \subsubsection{Structural STL Encoder}

-We parse the STL specification $\varphi$ into an operator–predicate AST and linearize it in preorder with a fixed sibling order to obtain a typed token sequence.
+We parse the STL specification $\varphi$ into an operator–predicate abstract syntax tree(AST) and linearize it in preorder with a fixed sibling order to obtain a typed token sequence.
 For each node $m$ we form an embedding by summing token, time-interval, and depth cues: